 In her 2017 article, The Holy Trifecta: The Secret to Faster, Better, & Cheaper Global Content, translation expert Val Swisher explains that structured content is one of the three factors driving efficiency into the globalization process.
 Coupled with optimizing translation memory, a system that stores translated words for reuse, structured content is key to keeping translation costs down.

 Think about some of the things that drive costs into your translation process today:

-When surveying Xyleme customers, they identified three big hitters contributing to the cost savings.
+When surveying Xyleme customers, they identified two main contributors to their cost savings:

 1. Content and Process Management

 The biggest contributor to cost savings is the increased efficiency Xyleme adds to the content and process management aspects of translation.

 Xyleme customers avoid translating different versions of the same content, reducing the word count of new text through reuse of structured content, and eliminate desktop publishing and media translation costs — as a result, content production time is cut by more than 50%.

 Xyleme allows you to export content in the preferred format for many translation vendors, which is XLIFF.
 When the content is returned in the same format, it is snapped right back into place.
 No fuss, no muss.